tabascum/tabascum/README.md

 ###

-<p align="left">My name is Vasco and I'm a Web Developer, from Lisbon, Portugal.</p>
+<p align="left">My name is Vasco and I'm a Web Developer, from Lisbon, Portugal based in Roanne, France!</p>

 ###